SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/move-crm-server.md

 **Changing hostname also:**

-1. In the Windows registry there is the key that is identical to the hostname that you are running Service on.
-Make sure it matches new hostname.
-The key is: HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Wow6432Node\\SuperOffice Customer Service.
+1. In the Windows registry there is a key that is identical to the hostname that you are running Service on.
+Make sure it matches the new hostname.
+The key is HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Wow6432Node\\SuperOffice Customer Service.

 2. Edit the Service website hostname in IIS.

 3. Open the database, go to the config table, and edit all the fields containing the old hostname.

 4. Open the crontab.txt file, and edit locations containing the old hostname.

-4. Copy the Customer Service directory in the old environment over to the new environment.
-Under this directory you will by default find all of the directories that belong to Service, like attachments, templates and the Customer center.
+5. Copy the Customer Service directory in the old environment over to the new environment.
+Under this directory, you will by default find all of the directories that belong to Service, like attachments, templates, and the Customer center.

-5. In the root directory you find a **config** file, open this in Notepad or another simple text editor.
-The **dbDatabase** points to the name of current ODBC source, create a new ODBC connection (32bit) on the new server with the same name that points to the SuperOffice [database][2].
+6. In the root directory you find a **config** file, open this in Notepad or another simple text editor.
+The **dbDatabase** points to the name of the current ODBC source, create a new ODBC connection (32bit) on the new server with the same name that points to the SuperOffice [database][2].

-6. Change or verify that the path in **nsEndPoint** points to the new Netserver Web service you set up above.
-Note: Service supports only http connection to Netserver, https is not supported.
+7. Change or verify that the path in **nsEndPoint** points to the new NetServer web service you set up above.

+    > [!NOTE]
+    > Service supports only HTTP connection to NetServer, HTTPS is not supported.

-7. Remove "frozen" from config file, so Service will work again.
+8. Remove "frozen" from the config file, so Service will work again.
     * Sometimes it may be advantageous to run `C:\SuperOffice\Customer Service\bin\upgrade.exe -d <hostname>` after this move.

-8. Inside the database there will be a lot of absolute URLs, pointing to attachments like pictures.
+9. Inside the database there will be a lot of absolute URLs, pointing to attachments like pictures.
 To update the database you may run the following queries, replace oldUrl and newUrl with your paths.

 > [!CAUTION]
 > Remember to do a backup before you run queries directly on your database.